Altus Unification War

 In the beginning, all were enemies of the Golden Tree.
 For it became the Regulation through innumerable battles and victories.

 In this case, their foes were the Sun Capital and its Farum colonist allies.
 Needless to say, the barbarians led by Hoarah Loux managed to destroy the metropolis and wipe out its population.
 This was probably no easy feat, given the technological disparity between the two tribes.
 But with the powers of grace and the Two Fingers on their side, the savage warriors prevailed over the likes of armored knights.
-The moats around Leyndell’s walls do hide a scarab rolling up Prayerful Strike — an ash of war empowering “barbaric” armaments with the Fingers’ sigil — and the odd bloodrose — proof of the bloody aftermath.
-The lone survivor of this massacre had the chance to collect weapons from fallen comrades, so the bodies were likely left out to rot at least until all the fighting had concluded.
-By the time the relentless barbarians had finished, there were none still aligned with the Sun Capital to mourn the dead save the one.
-If there were survivors besides the future hero of Morne, they assimilated into the ranks of the Farum colonies.
-For all intents and purposes, their nation was lost.
+The moats around Leyndell’s walls do hide the signs.
+An invisible scarab rolls up Prayerful Strike, an ash of war empowering “barbaric” armaments with the Fingers’ sigil — specifically, the menu graphic features the same Great Mace as the graphic for Earthshaker.
+The bloodroses growing on water’s edge serve as proof to the bloody aftermath.
+By the time the relentless barbarians had finished, there was no city left to mourn the dead.

 That left only the Fortified Manor and its garrison.
 Hoarah led his warriors in presumably another assault on the castle now incorporated into the new royal capital.
 The circumstances likely drove the Farum colonists to desperation.
 Leyndell’s Pagan Quarter is mainly filled with misbegotten, many of these “hybrids” (混種) supplicating the local graves and saint statue.
 If they feel such a deep connection to the dead buried there, then those are probably their kinsmen, ancestors — fellow citizens of this district.
 Certainly, the winged misbegotten ashes note how they are slaves from birth in their description, opening the possibility for multiple generations who didn’t necessarily share that fate.
 Moreover, it claims that their form mixing aspects of various animals is punishment for coming in contact with the Crucible.
 As aspects of the Crucible incantations showcase, the power of the original Erdtree can generate various animal traits.
 We likewise see the hybrids’ feathers, furs, and manes possess a red hue either in part or in full, potential signs of absorbing too much life energy.